TheAppleFreak/moleculer-slack-events-api/README.md

 # moleculer-slack-events-api

+# NOTE: This package is no longer maintained and may break as Slack updates their platform.

 This is a very simple Moleculer service to work with the Slack events API.
 It implements the bare minimum of functionality present within the [Node Slack Events API package](https://github.com/slackapi/node-slack-events-api/), except instead of using its own server and event emitter it uses the [Moleculer API gateway](https://github.com/moleculer/moleculer-web).

 ## How to use